Roman temple of Bziza: Modern history

 An 1838 sketch of the temple of Bziza by the French painter Antoine-Alphonse Montfort.
 The image shows modifications made to the temple and a tree growing within its walls.

 The sketch by Lehoux, published in Laborde's 1838 Voyage en Syrie.

 In 1838, French orientalist painters Antoine-Alphonse Montfort and François Lehoux visited and painted the temple ruins.
 In 1860, French Semitic languages and civilizations expert Ernest Renan visited the temple; he explained that the Toponymy of Bziza as a corruption of the Phoenician Beth (or Beit) Azizo and attributed the town's temple to Azizos.
 Flemish Jesuit orientalist Henri Lammens, who taught at Beirut's Saint Joseph University at the time, also visited the site in 1894 and took a photograph of the temple ruins.
 Nineteenth-century paintings and early twentieth-century photographs show the removed chapel remains and the oak tree that took root inside of the temple.

-In the early twentieth century, German architectural historian Daniel Krencker conducted a survey of the site, later publishing his findings with the assistance of archaeologist Willy Zschietzschmann in the book Römische Tempel in Syrien ("Roman Temples in Syria").
+In the early twentieth century, the German architectural historian Daniel Krencker conducted a survey of the site, later publishing his findings with the assistance of archaeologist Willy Zschietzschmann in the book Römische Tempel in Syrien ("Roman Temples in Syria").
 According to Krencker the chapel had been in ruins for a long time and a Christian devotion was still maintained in the nineteenth century in the "niche near the door".

 In 1965, the site was further excavated by Lebanese-Armenian archaeologist Haroutune Kalayan, uncovering the podium and an architectural plan of half of the front pediment etched on one of the temple walls.
 In the 1990s, the Lebanese Directorate General of Antiquities cleared away parts of the chapel during restoration works to highlight the remains of the ancient temple; only the apses and a rectangular masonry pillar from the Christian chapel remain.

 The temple ruins of Bziza were featured on the 35 Lebanese piasters postage stamp in 1971, and on the 200 Lebanese piasters postage stamp in 1985.
 It appeared again on a 2002 Lebanese postage stamp.